Sensitivity of steady states in networks with application to Markov chains and chemical reaction networks: Continuous-time Markov chains

-This proves the claim.
-Since $\G$ is strongly connected, there exists at least one directed path from $u^*$ to $u'$ and therefore at least one $j^*$-dTp exists.
-Note that the second part of the claim covers the case $u^*=u'$.\QED
+Since $\G$ is strongly connected, there is at least one directed path from $u^*$ to $u'$ and therefore at least one $j^*$-dTp exists.
+Note that Claim 1 covers the case $u'=v^*$ Claim 2 covers the case $u'=u^*$.\QED

+We illustrate the application of this Corollary in a toy example. \begin{example} We consider a CTMC with six states that we label from $A$ to $F$.
+The transitions between the states that may occur with positive probability are depicted in Figure \ref{fig:example_CTMC}(a).
+The Laplacian of the CTMC is written as